cintiadr/unicorn-matches/README.md

 The exact strings used to describe the matching field is not important to the system, but the idenfier on `I am` has to the exactly the same as `Looking for`.
 They shouldn't have `,`, `|` or `@`.

-So, an example file would be:
+So, an example input file would be:

 ```
 Name, Email, Imperfect Matches, Gender|100%